 CxOs also chose brand recognition and reputation, customer satisfaction, and employee morale and well-being as three of the four top benefits of their companies’ sustainability efforts, suggesting many CxOs see climate actions as beneficial to their relationships with their stakeholders.
 The lowest-ranked benefits (revenue from both longstanding and new business, asset values, cost of investment, and operating margins) suggest CxOs continue to struggle with the short-term costs of transitioning to a low carbon future.

-”Not all businesses are at the same stage in their climate journeys, but all companies will soon need to move from ‘why’ to ‘how’ with their own customized approach,” says Renjen.
+”Not all businesses are at the same stage in their climate journeys, but all companies will soon need to move from ‘why’ to ‘how’ with their own customised approach,” says Renjen.
 “However, these actions are important markers of leadership as they require having a mindset that sees both the risks of inaction and the opportunity of sustainability, a culture that embeds climate directly into business strategy, buy-in from senior leaders, and the ability to influence third parties, including business partners, government, and regulators.”

 To learn more about Deloitte’s 2022 CxO Sustainability Report, please see Deloitte’s website.